<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 What Not To Do

-When you’re buying a house, your finances have to remain stable, so there are many things you should avoid.
+When you’re buying a house, you need to keep your finances stable, so there are many things you should avoid.

 If, during your homebuying process, you get a job offer that’s bigger and better than the job you currently have, that’s great!
-However, should you choose to accept that job, that’s something your loan officer will need to be aware of, as that can have an impact on your household income
+However, should you choose to accept that job, tell your loan officer immediately, as that can impact your household income.

-If you’re a typical W-2 employee getting paid on a regular basis and you want to trade that in to become self-employed... you should hold off on making that change until after you’ve purchased your house.
+If you’re a typical W-2 employee getting paid regularly and you wish to become self-employed...wait to make that change until after you’ve purchased your house.

 “We cannot take income that had once been W-2 and switch to self-employed income during the pre-approval process, or you’ll no longer be eligible for financing,” says Jen.

 “We’re basing your pre-approval off of the credit report that’s in our hands,” says Jen.
-And loan officers like Jen continue to re-pull your credit score throughout the homebuying process to ensure everything is still within an acceptable range as planned.
+Loan officers continue to re-pull your credit score throughout the homebuying process to ensure everything is still within an acceptable range.

-If anything about your credit appears significantly different when it’s re-pulled, there could be issues that could impact your loan eligibility.
-One such issue is something called a “tradeline.”
-A tradeline is any open bank or credit card account that has a balance on it.
+If your credit appears significantly different when it’s re-pulled, it could impact your loan eligibility.
+One such issue is called a “tradeline,” which is any open bank or credit card account that has a balance on it.

 “If you’ve suddenly opened an account that wasn’t open before and there’s a minimum monthly payment on that account, we have to take that into consideration, and that could affect your pre-approval,” says Jen.

-One of the things lenders ask for is several months’ worth of bank statements.
-Lenders require those statements to prove you’re going to be able to pay for a house with your own money.
+When you buy your first home, lenders ask for several months’ worth of bank statements.
+Lenders require those statements to prove you can pay for a house with your own money.

-If you’re the type of person who has multiple bank accounts (more than two), and you’re shifting money around a lot, you’ll have to be able to explain the source of that money and prove that the money was yours to begin with.
-So, the more you shift money between accounts, the more explaining and verifying you’ll have to do.
+If you have multiple bank accounts (more than two), and you’re shifting money around a lot, you’ll need to explain the source of that money and prove that the money was yours to begin with.
+So, the more you shift money between accounts, the more you’ll need to explain and verify your actions

 Find more tips on things to avoid between pre-approval and home closing.